robenkleene/software-references/excel/excel-charts.md

 ## Adding a Chart

 1. Select the data
-2. Go to "Insert" in the ribbon
+2. Go to `Insert` in the ribbon
 3. Click the type of chart you'd like to add

 ## Axes

 ### Axis Date

-To change the axis, right-click the chart and select "Select Data...", then delete the existing entry in "Horizontal (Category) axis labels" and highlight the cells in the spreadsheet.
+To change the axis, right-click the chart and select `Select Data...`, then delete the existing entry in `Horizontal (Category) axis labels` and highlight the cells in the spreadsheet.

 ### Axis Formatting

-Right-click the axis and select "Format Axis..." (or click the axis, and select "Axis Options" in the sidebar), this has options like setting the minimum, maximum, and increment.
+Right-click the axis and select `Format Axis...` (or click the axis, and select "Axis Options" in the sidebar), this has options like setting the minimum, maximum, and increment.
 As well as for type formatting like dates.

 ## Vector

-- Charts can be copied and pasted to Photoshop as Vector Smart Objects that can be resized.
+- Charts can be copied and pasted to Photoshop (for some reason they don't work as well in Illustrator) as Vector Smart Objects that can be resized.

 ## Design